Topological Structure Learning Should Be A Research Priority for LLM-Based Multi-Agent Systems: Position Arguments

 While agent selection and structure profiling identify the macro-level pattern of interactions, synthesizing a micro-level communication topology is a pressing problem to further enhance the communication efficiency and task performance.
 Specifically, agent selection determines \textit{who} participates in the collaboration, and structure profiling identifies the \textit{macro-level pattern} of interaction.
 Effectively executing the task requires synthesizing a fine-grained communication topology that governs the actual flow of information between agents.
 This \textit{micro-level} structure plays a critical role in determining not only which agents should communicate but also the edge directions, weights, and potential hierarchy (\eg tree depth or breadth).
 These decisions directly influence how efficiently information propagates throughout the system, ultimately shaping task performance~\citep{wang2025agentdropout}, communication cost~\citep{wang2025agentdropout,zhang2024cut}, and the robustness of the multi-agent collaboration~\citep{yu2024netsafe}.

-\begin{openproblem} Fully connecting every pair of agents leads to redundancy and high communication costs: How do we prune unnecessary links while preserving task performance? \end{openproblem} Recent efforts have explored topological structure optimization in MASs through topology pruning-based methods, which aim to reduce redundancy and improve efficiency by selectively removing communication links from the topological structure.
+\begin{openproblem} Fully connecting every pair of agents leads to redundancy and high communication costs: How do we prune unnecessary links while preserving task performance? \textbf{(P1)} \end{openproblem} Recent efforts have explored topological structure optimization in MASs through topology pruning-based methods, which aim to reduce redundancy and improve efficiency by selectively removing communication links from the topological structure.
 AgentPrune~\citep{zhang2024cut} learns a sparse spatial-temporal communication graph by optimizing differentiable edge masks with policy gradients and performs one-shot pruning to remove redundant message-passing edges while preserving overall task performance.
 Similarly, G-Designer~\citep{zhang2024g} adopts a reinforcement learning-based framework to learn task-specific sparse communication graphs by selecting critical communication links.
 AgentDropout~\citep{wang2025agentdropout}, in contrast, adaptively drops low-utility intra- and inter-round edges to compress communication graphs and reduce token usage during inference.
 GPTSwarm~\citep{zhuge2024gptswarm} regards agents as nodes in a computational graph and optimizes inter-agent communication links, enabling end-to-end learning of sparse collaboration topologies tailored to task requirements.
+However, most of them suffer from limited scalability and high computational cost, leaving an open problem that urgently needs to be addressed in future research, which directly verifies our position \textbf{P1}.

-\begin{openproblem} Different agent roles should occupy specific positions within the topological structure: How do we design the micro-structure while considering the specific role of each agent to maximize performance? \end{openproblem} While many existing approaches focus on the communication connectivity among agents, they often ignore the problem of the different, specialized roles of agents that should occupy distinct and meaningful positions within the topology.
+\begin{openproblem} Different agent roles should occupy specific positions within the topological structure: How do we design the micro-structure while considering the specific role of each agent to maximize performance, make it more robust, while maintaining the fairness?~\textbf{(P2, P3, P4)} \end{openproblem} While many existing approaches focus on the communication connectivity among agents~\cite{zhang2024cut}, they often ignore the problem of the different, specialized roles of agents that should occupy distinct and meaningful positions within the topology.
 For example, a manager should be in the central position for overall coordination, while a verifier may serve best at the end of the pipeline.
+Therefore, this open problem implies the position statement of \textbf{P2}.